 - 1 Prepare 2 cables as indicated in the following illustration (field supply). - 2 Place the 2 cables over the outdoor unit.

-- Insert a rubber sheet between the cables and the outdoor unit to prevent the cables from scratching the paint (field supply). - Attach the ends of the cables and tighten them.
+- 3 Insert a rubber sheet between the cables and the outdoor unit to prevent the cables from scratching the paint (field supply).

+- 4 Attach the ends of the cables.

+- 5 Tighten the cables.